uwdata/mosaic/packages/server/README.md

 ## Publishing

-Run the build with `npm run build` and `hatch build`.
+Run the build with `hatch build`.
 Then publish with `hatch publish`.
 We publish using tokens so when asked, set the username to `__token__` and then use your token as the password.